WHY THEY NEVER BOMBED THE RAILWAY TRACKS

 “November 24, 1944, marked a turning point in Holocaust history.
 From then on, the news of Hitler’s plan to annihilate the Jews was available to everyone in the democratic world who cared to know.” — David S. Wyman, The Abandonment of the Jews

-— On June 2, 1944, Yitzchak Gruenbaum, chairman of the Jewish Agency’s rescue committee in Jerusalem, arranged for the American consul in Jerusalem to send a message to the new War Refugee Board, requesting the Alllies to bomb the deportation rail line leading to Auschwitz.
+— On June 2, 1944, Yitzchak Gruenbaum [pronounced Greenbaum], a 65-year-old Polish Zionist and chairman of the Jewish Agency’s Rescue Committee in Jerusalem who had settled in Palestine in 1933, arranged for the American consul in Jerusalem to send a message to the new War Refugee Board, requesting the Alllies to bomb the deportation rail line leading to Auschwitz.

 — In mid-June of 1944, Jacob Rosenheim, a representative of the Orthodox Jews within the Agudath Israel World Organization, had access to the contents of the Vrba-Wetzler Report and made his formal request to the U.S. government to bomb the railway tracks and the bridges leading to Auschwitz, particularly the junctions.